sofirij/assembler_website/README.md

 ## Acknowledgments

-- The `test.exe` executable for assembling LC3 assembly code.
+- The `test` executable for assembling LC3 assembly code.
 - Flask for the backend framework.
 - Docker for containerized deployment.